MR-RenatoBlue/PackID-Test/README.md

 ###### New upcomming Features

-If we take a look at branches there're some features under development: `add images` to our resources and `live updates` with Action Cable
+If we take a look at branches there're some features under development:
+- `add images` to our resources
+- `live updates` with Action Cable

+If you want to see in another repository too:
+ - `pagination` with gem `pagy` and `search` feature [old version app](https://github.com/MR-RenatoBlue/Manage-System/blob/main/app/controllers/users_controller.rb)